Directorate General for Public Security

-The Directorate General is headquartered in the Palais Modena, Vienna.

 History

 The Directorate General was first established in 1930 as a division of the Chancellery.
-After the annexation of Austria into Nazi Germany, Heinrich Himmler ordered the organization's dissolution.
+After the annexation of Austria by Nazi Germany in 1938, Heinrich Himmler ordered the organization's dissolution.
 The Directorate General was restored following the end of Nazi rule, but did not gain back control of most police forces until the Transition of Authorities Act 1945, when the authorities, offices and other institutions of the German Reich in Austria were dissolved and the Austrian authorities re-established.

 On March 31, 2019, Director General Michaela Kardeis resigned from her position.
 Reinhard Schnakl took over the position on an interim basis after the actual deputy Franz Lang (former Director of the Criminal Intelligence Service Austria) went on a sick leave.

-Ensuing the Ibiza affair in 2019, Interior Minister Herbert Kickl moved to appoint Peter Goldgruber, with whom he had close ties, Director General on 20 May.
+During the Ibiza affair scandal of May 2019, Interior Minister Herbert Kickl moved to appoint Peter Goldgruber, with whom he had close ties, Director General on 20 May.
 The affair marked the likely collapse of the Cabinet and as the Director General is a career civil servant position that transcends political leadership changes, appointing Goldgruber would have allowed Kickl and his party to retain control over law enforcement while no longer being in power themselves.
 However, Goldgruber's appointment required presidential confirmation (otherwise he would only hold the position's powers and duties but not the position itself) but President Van der Bellen declined to approve the appointment.
 On 22 May, Van der Bellen removed Kickl from office on the request of Chancellor Sebastian Kurz and Kickl's successor Eckart Ratz dismissed Goldgruber a few days later.

 On July 1, 2020, Franz Ruf was inaugurated as the new Director General.
 He still holds this office today (June 2025).